akshaya-a/azureml-apps/README.md

 ### ARM Template

-:warning: This will not work for Private Link Workspaces - use the manual steps below.

 1. Deploy the above ARM template
    1. Select the existing Workspace name
    1. Select a name for the newly created Compute Instance that will host the UI